Learn Python with Talk Python's 270 hours of courses

 24:28 It's one thing if it's an academic research project and it's just for my own interest or whatever.

-24:33 But if you start craving that website and trying to make money out of it, you should not do it.
+24:33 Yeah, if you start scraping that entire website and trying to make money out of it, you should not do it.

-24:38 Or find a way to do it legitimately.
+24:38 Or find a way to do it legitimately, right?

 24:41 But just don't sneak through.